Sanix-Darker/eneo_bill/README.md

 # ENEO-BILL

-An implementation of an autoLogin Bot that will fetch available bills on eneocameroon website !
+An implementation of a Bot that will fetch available bills on eneocameroon website and use kraken to buy them !

 ## DEMO